dogoncouch/gentoo-laptop/README.md

 If you are installing using our configuration files, make sure that this file (README.md) and the configuration files are the same version.

 ### The Kernel
 The kernel and initramfs are compiled using genkernel-next.
 Kernel configuration is largely based on the [Kali Linux](https://www.kali.org/) configuration, which has excellent laptop hardware support.
-It is configured to use `systemd` as an init system.
+It is configured to use `systemd` as an init system, for compatibility with the Gnome desktop environment.

+It supports Docker containers.
+It also has guest support for most virtualization hosts.

 Our kernel modules are quite expansive.
 You can expect a ~12G source tree, with ~2.8G worth of compiled modules in `/lib/modules/`.